READ TIME: 12mins

 VAT Bill – When does payment fall due?

-VAT returns require electronically filing usually every three months.
-You submit your businesses return within one calendar month and seven days following the end of an accounting period.
-The payment for VAT needs paying no later than the last Seventh day of the month following month-end after quarter-end.
+VAT returns require electronically filing, usually every three months.
+You submit your business return within one calendar month and seven days following the end of an accounting period.
+The payment for VAT needs to be paid no later than the last seventh day of the month following month-end after quarter-end.
 If not, the businesses are subject to a fine.